 – Waste toner from 12,500 printer cartridges

 The asphalt product will be used in local road construction projects by councils in the Hunter and Central Coast regions.
-For more information on Reconophalt, visit the ECORoads website.
+For more information on soft plastic in roads, visit the TonerPlas website.

 Central Coast Council was the first to pour Reconophalt, at Boomerang Road Long Jetty.
 Read more here.